Frequently Asked Questions

 • New restoration projects might use data collected by the WRMP at existing restoration projects and established marsh sites to identify target reference conditions for the new project that can be used to evaluate progress.

-• Restoration managers can also use WRMP geospatial data, such as the Baylands Change Basemap currently in development, to collect and report information about vegetated habitats at their sites.
-An updated map of bayland habitats will be available every 5 years.
+• Restoration managers can also use WRMP geospatial data, such as the Baylands Habitat Map, to collect and report information about vegetated habitats at their sites.
+An updated map of bayland habitats will be available every ~5 years.

 • Restoration project managers are closely engaged in the WRMP, including participation on the Steering Committee, Technical Advisory Committee, and Workgroups.